Ngaremaina/ngaremaina/README.md

 </p>

 ## Owen Maina
 Hi 👋, I'm Owen Maina.
-I am a result-oriented software developer with a track record of effectively leading projects and teams in the development of software. has a solid grasp of software development processes and the ability to match technological solutions to organizational objectives. capable of managing multidisciplinary teams to produce high-caliber software on schedule and within budget.
-Skilled in encouraging teamwork, stimulating creativity, and guaranteeing effective project implementation.
+My focus is on developing software and I have experience operating software development teams and projects successfully.
+My proficiency lies in aligning technology solutions with corporate objectives coupled with my profound knowledge of the software development methods.
+To deliver top-notch software on time and within budget, I am capable of leading interdisciplinary teams.
+I know how to foster innovation, support teamwork, and ensure that projects are carried out successfully.
 Explore my [portfolio](https://ngaremaina.github.io/ngaremaina/) for more details.

 ## Connect with me: